 IT’S ONLY ONE NIGHT.
 OR ONE WEEK.

 My girls went to school with salmon, cauliflower, sweet potatoes, flax crackers, baba ganoush (eggplant dip), blackberries, and tomatoes today.
 Their other lunches (and dinners) look pretty close to this.
-It took a lot of work and many of the strategies I share in my Free Webinar to get them to a place where they eat nutrient-dense meals 80-90% of the time.
+It took a lot of work and many of the strategies I shared in my Free Webinar to get them to a place where they eat nutrient-dense meals 80-90% of the time.
 This way I don’t have to bite my tongue watching them suck on lollipops.

 SWITCH WITCH IS STILL A FORM OF PRESSURE.

 Since we are talking about how to handle Halloween candy, I should address the Switch Witch approach.
 I was loving the idea of the Switch Witch (who comes and steals your child’s candy), but experts in the feeding space believe the Switch Witch implies control and pressure…because the goal is to decrease/restrict candy intake.
 Ultimately it doesn’t help children learn how to manage Halloween candy long-term.
-While I personally am supportive of “Switch Witch” for a portion of their candy, a ‘better’ way is to give your child the choice – whether they would like to trade it for a trip to the movies, book, etc or keep the candy.
+While I personally am supportive of “Switch Witch” for a portion of their candy, a ‘better’ way is to give your child the choice – whether they would like to trade it for a trip to the movies, book, etc, or keep the candy.

 TEACHING THEM TODAY, FOR TOMORROW.

 It’s beneficial to keep these ‘treats’ around because it helps our kids learn how to behave around palatable foods, like Halloween candy.
 They also see how their parents behave around these treats, and control their intake (ideally without guilt) which influences their behaviour.
 Because a young adult who is never exposed to “palatable foods” (aka Halloween candy) will have a tough time eating them without shame/guilt.
 That’s where the Curious Cookie™ “Food Adventure” Mat works so beautifully as well.
 Because we are teaching kids to learn about all foods and explore them.
 Every new food they add to their preferred food list with the Curious Cookie™ “Food Adventure” Mat is a food you can build from.
 Even if it’s a new treat.
-Each foods lends a different texture, smell, appearance, and even requires different oral motor skills.
+Each food lends a different texture, smell, appearance, and even requires different oral motor skills.
 So the more foods your child has the easier it is to expand their food list.
 And that’s exactly what the Curious Cookie Mat was designed to do!

 FOOD SHOULDN’T HAVE POWER.

 I realize I’m sharing extremes here, yet treats are likely not 100% forbidden in your home.
-So take any of these tips for how to manage Halloween candy and apply what works for you and your family.
+So take any of these tips for how to manage Halloween candy